23220 Chagrin Blvd., Suite 476, Beachwood, OH, 44122 chris@emilyjerryfoundation.org 440.289.8662

 (iii) the name and address of the pharmacy or pharmacies in which the pharmacy technician is working.

-(a) Except as otherwise provided in this regulation, the ratio of pharmacy technicians to pharmacists in the prescription area of any pharmacy shall not exceed two to one.
+The ratio of pharmacy technicians to pharmacists in any pharmacy shall not exceed four to one.

 68-5-17.
 Pharmacy technicians; certification examination; request for extension.